 Compensation: The listing broker shall specify on each listing filed with the MLS the compensation offered to other MLS Member Participants for their services in the sale of such listing.
 Specifying a condition on the offer of cooperative compensation in the MLS is a violation.

 The compensation specified on listings published by MLS can be shown using either a percentage of the gross selling price or a definite dollar amount.
-Exceptions to this rule apply for dual or variable rate commission arrangements and named prospects exempted.

 Compensation is based on the sales price agreed to in the purchase agreement, unless otherwise agreed to by both parties.